 Day 3: Karuizawa has long been famous for its beautiful, temperate woodlands, and the area supports a rich selection of species in a relatively small space.
 As we explore the tracks and trails along the fast-flowing streams, we may encounter such species as Japanese Green Woodpecker, Brambling, the gorgeous but scarce Japanese Waxwings, Azure-winged Jay, Japanese Grosbeak, and, if we are really lucky, Pallas’s Rosefinch or the scarce endemic Copper Pheasant.
 Later in the day we’ll visit a small reservoir that often hosts a nice range of wildfowl, including the snappy Falcated Teal.
 Night in Karuizawa.

 Day 4: We’ll depart early for the Japan Alps to see the fabled snow monkeys at Jigokudani— “Hell’s Valley” in English.
 Here we’ll see a troop of Japanese Macaques that have learned to use the natural hot springs during the harsh winter.
 After a walk of about an hour through snowy woods, we’ll be able to see the monkeys at very close range bathing in the springs or playing nearby, and the photographic opportunities will be superb.
 We may see a few birds, perhaps a Brown Dipper or a Goldcrest, although this isn’t our focus this morning.
-Later we’ll continue to Komatsu, on the coast of the Sea of Japan, where we’ll spend the next two nights.
-Night in Komatsu.
+Later we’ll continue to Matsumoto, a city renowned for its magnificent castle and excellent nearby birding opportunities.
+We should have time in the afternoon to visit a birding site to the south of the city that’s a great place to find the scarce Pallas’s Rosefinch.
+Night in Matsumoto.

 Day 8: We’ll drive over the coastal mountains, or via the coast (depending on weather conditions), to the Kirishima-Yaku National Park, a fascinating region of active volcanoes and hot springs.